intuit/QuickBooks-V3-PHP-SDK/README.md

 use QuickBooksOnline\API\Facades\{Invoice/Bill/SalesReceipt};
 ~~~

 On the body, you can then use the static class to create corresponding objects.
+The array is based on the documentation on the link here: https://developer.intuit.com/docs/api/accounting/invoice

 For example, to create Invoice, you can do the following:
 ~~~php